 “The idea of spending 100 hours writing a book instead of 1,000 made me wonder why the hell I’d ever try doing it on my own.
 The ROI on my time alone made the process worth it.”

-Kirk’s choice to use Saved saved him time, but didn’t completely absolve him of responsibility.
+Kirk’s choice to use Scribe saved him time, but didn’t completely absolve him of responsibility.

 The editing process, especially, proved difficult for Kirk.
 He’d already elucidated his ideas through a series of phone calls with his editor, making sure to simultaneously weave his impactful personal narrative throughout.
 That was difficult enough.